ontology_indexAn ontology_index can

 about the version of the ontology).
 The only mandatory argument is the

-argument, and should be a list
+parents argument, and should be a list of

-vectors giving the IDs of the
+character vectors giving the IDs of the

 ‘parents’/‘superclasses’ of each term.
 The term IDs can either be

-supplied as the names
+supplied as the names attribute of the parents

-argument of the same length as
+or as a separate id argument of the same length as

-.
+parents.
 The human-readable term names can be passed as the

-argument (defaults to the same as id
+names argument (defaults to the same as id).

-As usual the children
+As usual the children and ancestors properties

-.
+are derived from the parents.
 Warnings are generated if any

-IDs given in the parents
+IDs given in the parents argument are not in the

-id
+id argument.

 A simple invocation: